smithy-security/docs/docs/oss/writing-pipelines.md

 ---
-title: 'Creating a Workflow'
-description: 'eezy'
+title: 'Write your own Pipeline'
+description: "Build your first Smithy Pipeline"
 sidebar_position: 3
 ---

-Composing pipelines is easy, it just takes four steps:
+There are several example pipelines in the [/examples folder](https://github.com/smithy-security/smithy/tree/main/examples/pipelines).
+In this tutorial we are going to create our own one.
+We assume that you have already completed all steps in the [Installation](http://localhost:3000/docs/oss/installation) tutorial.
+Check where your smithyctl is, e.g. in `./bin/cmd/linux/amd64/smithyctl`.

+## Summary

+Here is how we are going to create the pipeline:

-1. Write a `kustomization.yaml` file pointing to the components you want to use.
+1. Create a `kustomization.yaml` file pointing to the components that we want to use.
-2. Run `smithyctl pipelines build <path/to/kustomization.yaml>` and redirect the output to a yaml file.
-This automatically collects all the component yamls to a single templated file.
-3. Write a helm `Chart.yaml` for your pipeline
-4. Write a pipelineRun.yaml providing values for your pipeline
+2. Write a `pipelineRun.yaml` to provide values for the pipeline run.

-## Example
+## Create the Pipeline

-Let's assume we want to scan a repository, that contains code written in Go.
+Let's assume that we want to scan a repository, which contains code written in Go.
-Since we are scannign Go it makes sense to also enrich the results by detecting duplicates and as a bonus let's also apply a Rego policy.
+Since we are scanning Go it makes sense to also enrich the results by detecting duplicates and as a bonus let's also apply a [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) policy.

+#### Write the Kustomization.yaml
-We can compose this pipeline by writing the following `kustomization.yaml`
+We can compose this pipeline by writing the following `kustomization.yaml` in the smithy repository's folder:

-In the following file:

-* we tell `smithyctl` that we want the pipeline pods to have the suffix `*-golang-project`
-* it should base everything to the official `task.yaml` and `pipeline.yaml`
-* it should start by running a `git clone` to bring the code in for scanning
-* it should scan the code with the `nancy` and `gosec` components.
-* it should aggregate the scanning results
-* enrich the results by applying policy and deduplicating
-* it should aggregate the enriched results
-* finally `smithyctl` should push results to `mongodb` and `elasticsearch`

 ```yaml
 ---